apollographql/apollo-link/SPEC.md

   * File System
   * DDP
 * Mock partial or full response
-* Route of requests to alternate endpoints
+* Route operations to alternate endpoints
-  * Partial requests to REST endpoint
+  * Partial operations to REST endpoint
+  * Partial operations to GraphQL endpoint
-  * Partial requests to Mock
+  * Partial operations to Mock
-* Split single request into multiple requests
+* Split single operation into multiple operations
-  * one request to local storage and
+  * Race one operation to local storage and another to network
 * Per request retries based on network status or response
 * Polling
-* Batching at the transport layer
+* Batching at the transport/fetch layer
-* Deduplicate on-the-wire requests
+* Deduplicate of on-the-wire requests

 <br>